 You may have already been to all of these sights individually, but it’s different when you see them all in a day and can compare them with each other.
 This drive is, in my opinion, one of the most scenic drives in Portland, Oregon.
 The views alone are worth combining these epic stops into one of the most fun day trips in Oregon.

-Feel free to mix this guide up and add or take away whatever sights or scenes you’d like to include in your own trip.
+Feel free to mix this Portland day trip itinerary up and add or take away whatever sights or scenes you’d like to include in your own trip.
 This is just a basic framework to get you out and exploring the Pacific Northwest.

 Stop 1: Columbia River Gorge/Multnomah Falls

 Only about an hour’s drive from Portland, Multnomah Falls and the Columbia River Gorge as a whole are potentially the most popular escapes from Portland.

 Multnomah Falls is the waterfall you see in every picturesque postcard.
 It’s what every traveler wants to put on their Columbia River Gorge itinerary during all of their Portland day trips, and even though it’s generally a crowded spot, it’s well worth adding it to any day trip from Portland.

 We hiked up the relatively short distance to the top of the 620 foot waterfall during our Fruit Loop Tour to get a glimpse of what it felt like to look down instead of up from that view.